LiberatorUSA/GUCEF/README.md

 - inputdriverNANDROID: gucefINPUT plugin: Adds an input driver for input device interaction via native Android APIs
 - inputdriverOIS: gucefINPUT plugin: Adds an input driver for input device interaction via the OIS dependency library
 - inputdriverXWINMSG: gucefINPUT plugin: Adds an input driver for input device interaction via the X-Windowing messaging system for Linux
-- pubsubpluginAWSSNS: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for AWS's SNS service.
+- pubsubpluginAWSSNS: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for AWS's SNS service.
 Uses the AWS C++ SDK.
-- pubsubpluginAWSSQS: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for AWS's SQS service.
+- pubsubpluginAWSSQS: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for AWS's SQS service.
 Uses the AWS C++ SDK.
-- pubsubpluginKAFKA: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for Kafka streams.
+- pubsubpluginKAFKA: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for Kafka streams.
 Uses the RdKafka dependency library.
-- pubsubpluginMSMQ: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for MSMQ.
+- pubsubpluginMSMQ: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for MSMQ.
 Uses the Windows Operating system MSMQ subsystem which needs to be installed.
-- pubsubpluginREDISCLUSTER: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for Redis streams.
+- pubsubpluginREDISCLUSTER: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for Redis streams.
 Uses redis++ and hiredis dependencies.
-- pubsubpluginSTORAGE: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend that allows easy interaction with the VFS and its capabilities
+- pubsubpluginSTORAGE: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend that allows easy interaction with the VFS and its capabilities
-- pubsubpluginUDP: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for basic UDP
+- pubsubpluginUDP: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for basic UDP
-- pubsubpluginWEB: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for Web concepts like HTTP/REST/WebSockets
+- pubsubpluginWEB: gucefPUBSUB plugin: Adds a pub-sub concept compatible backend for Web concepts like HTTP/REST/WebSockets
 - ProjectGenDependsFilter: ProjectGen plugin: Allows filtering of libraries in a repo based on a depends.exe tool output report
 - ProjectGenVSImporter: ProjectGen plugin: Imports Visual Studio project files to generate a ModuleInfo.xml starting point for a new repo